-Inaya Folarin Iman is a presenter, the Culture and Social Affairs Editor for GB News and a social campaigner.
+Inaya Folarin Iman is a journalist and presenter for GB News and a social campaigner.

 She is the Founder and Director of The Equiano Project, a forum to promote freedom of speech and open dialogue on the subjects of race, identity and culture.
 She is on the Board of Advisors for the Foundation Against Intolerance and Racism (FAIR).